Events Industry and the three P’s of Coronavirus

 Share

-Amid the widespread worry and toilet roll panic purchasing, we wanted to step in with our “three P’s” approach to Coronavirus (COVID-19).
+Amid the widespread worry and toilet roll panic purchasing affecting the events industry due to coronavirus (COVID-19), we wanted to step in with our “three P’s” approach to Coronavirus.

 Preparation, Prevention And Perspective